dalhorinek/react-native-letterlistview/README.md

 `function`
 A custom function which has to return a valid React element, which will be used as header.

-#### headerHeight
-`number`
-The height of the rendered header element.
-**Is required if a header element is used, so the positions can be calculated correctly**

 #### cellProps
 `object`
 An object containing additional props, which will be passed to each cell component

-#### sectionHeaderHeight
-`number` **required**
-The height of the section header component

-#### cellHeight
-`number` **required**
-The height of the cell component

-#### useDynamicHeights
-`boolean`
-Whether to determine the y position to scroll to by calculating header and cell heights or by using the UIManager to measure the position of the destination element.
-Defaults to `false`
-**This is an experimental feature.
-For it to work properly you will most likely have to experiment with different values for `scrollRenderAheadDistance`, depending on the size of your data set.**

 #### updateScrollState
 `boolean`